Bhanuka98/Simple-Animated---Click-Here---Button-1./README.md

 If you'd like to contribute to this project, you can submit a pull request with your changes.
 Please follow the contribution guidelines.

 License
-This project is licensed under the MIT License.
+This project is licensed under No License.
 Feel free to use, modify, and distribute this code as you see fit.